 Steve Gerson is the owner of RD FRESH, a company that is revolutionizing the way food is preserved and transported nationwide.
 While conservation of energy, food safety and food freshness are critical challenges faced by food-service providers the world over, it’s the particular difficulties faced by isolated island resorts that inspired Steve’s development of RD FRESH five years ago.

-Running and growing a successful company, along with thirty years of experience in the hotel and restaurant industry, make Steve a great resource for insights on starting and owning your own business, which he recently shared with Entrepreneur Exchange:
+Running and growing a successful company in the environmentally friendly business, along with thirty years of experience in the hotel and restaurant industry, make Steve a great resource for insights on starting and owning your own business, which he recently shared with Entrepreneur Exchange:

 How does someone know if they have what it takes to own their own business?